START-isms

 Write it down, write it down, write it down

-Individuals with autism often have language processing differences and a propensity for visual learning.
-Therefore, visual supports are non-negotiable.
-For some students it is text, for some it is a picture, and for many, it will be both.
-When verbal instruction is not leading to student success, make the words visual.
+Make it visual!
+Some students have language processing differences so it is important to present information visually.
+When verbal instruction alone is not leading to student success, make the words visual.
 Write them down, draw a picture, or find a video model.
+Seeing promotes understanding.